pujari-rajkumar/compositional_learner/README.md

 P.S: Don't run them in parallel as the later steps require the output of the earlier steps.
 Data pre-processing takes a long time (~5 hours)

-To train the compositional reader model on learning tasks run:
+To train the compositional reader model on learning tasks, you first need to run the data pre-processing scripts.
+They will create query_dicts-\*.pkl files in compostional_learner/data/composite_learner_data/data_examples/ folder.
+Then, you need to run:

         python learning_tasks/authorship_prediction_model.py
         python learning_tasks/mentioned_entity_prediction_model.py

-Upon running the two commands sequentially, the trained_models will be saved in ./data/composite_learner_data/saved_parameters/ folder.
+Upon running the two commands sequentially, the trained_models will be saved in compitional_learner/data/composite_learner_data/saved_parameters/ folder.
 You may use the saved paramters to initialize the parameters for further tasks.
 Alternatively, you may use the parameters provided in the data download link above for inference.